licaon-kter/Acastus/README.md

 ----

-Acastus Photon relies on [Photon](http://photon.komoot.io/api) as the backend, a replacement for Google Maps and other geocoding services that you can run on your own server.
+"✉➡🌍 Acastus-Photon" relies on [Photon](http://photon.komoot.io/api) as the backend, a replacement for Google Maps and other geocoding services that you can run on your own server.
 It uses the photon-api to fetch results to your phone, allowing you to search for places, then open and navigate to the result in your preferred navigation app such as OsmAnd or Maps.me.